hgn/net-applet-shuffler/README.md

 Help on applet level is available for some applet by adding an "?" to the applet arguments.

+Be careful with the naming conventions of your test results.
+Already existing files will be overwritten!

 ## Configuration ##